Get Building

 Building Code and Local Requirements

-Nova Scotia adopted the 2020 National Building Code effective April 1, 2025.
-Halifax The Nova Scotia Building Code Regulations set minimum standards for safety, accessibility, and energy performance.
-Municipalities like HRM may add extra layers on top of that.
-HRM's building code and regulatory guidelines cover local requirements including heritage district rules, shoreline setback requirements, and egress standards specific to Halifax.
+Nova Scotia adopted the 2020 National Building Code effective April 1, 2025, setting updated minimum standards for structural safety, accessibility, and energy performance.
+While the provincial code establishes the baseline, municipalities like HRM add their own layer of requirements covering heritage district rules, shoreline setbacks, and Halifax-specific egress standards.

-Your project must align with the municipal planning strategy and the land use bylaw that applies to your property.
-These documents guide what can be built, where, and how.
-If you are working with an existing building, additional reviews may apply to ensure upgrades meet current standards.
+Your project must also align with the municipal planning strategy and the land use bylaw tied to your property.
+These documents determine what can be built, where, and how.
+For existing structures, additional compliance reviews may apply to ensure any upgrades meet current standards.

 custom home building process